-This site is created by David V. Black and his students to showcase the uses and history of the chemical elements and how they are used, mined, and refined.
+This site is created by David V. Black and his students to showcase the uses and history of the chemical elements and how they are mined, and refined.

 David has won a number of national awards as a science and technology teacher, including 3rd place in the 2011 Mars Education Challenge (which included a week-long astrobiology field research experience in the Mojave Desert – here’s the link: http://www.exploremars.org/page/mars-education-challenge/winners-2011/) and first place in the 2012 What If Prize competition (here’s the link: http://www.whatifprize.org/educators_winner_2012.php).
 He was selected along with Carolyn Bushman of Wendover Jr/Sr. High School and 24 others as a SOFIA Airborne Astronomy Ambassador (here’s the link: http://www.sofia.usra.edu/News/news_2012/01_25_12/index.html).
+He flew on SOFIA in June, 2013 and videotaped his experiences.
+His students are now creating 3D animations of the aircraft and editing his video footage into a 30-minute video.

 In 1998 he was chosen to attend the NASA Educator Workshop program at the Jet Propulsion Laboratory in Pasadena, CA, a two-week, all-expenses-paid workshop where he met NASA mission specialists, toured the lab, and learned about NASA educational programs.
 In 2000 he was chosen as a NASA/JPL Solar System Educator and received additional training at JPL as well as mission materials which he distributed to over 500 teachers through a series of workshops he presented in Utah.
 As part of this program, he also attended an educator conference at Cape Canaveral for the launch of the Mars 2001 Odyssey space probe.
-In 2001 he was selected as the Educator Facilitator for the NASA Educator Workshop program at JPL (now the NASA Explorer Schools program) and had the opportunity to help plan and implement the workshops for 2002, 2003, and 2004.
-As part of this, he has visited five of the ten NASA field centers and has met many of the education and public outreach people at NASA, which has been a great opportunity to bring the best of NASA to his classroom.
+In 2001 he was selected as the Educator Facilitator for the NASA Educator Workshop program at JPL (later the NASA Explorer Schools program) and had the opportunity to help plan and implement the workshops for 2002, 2003, and 2004.
+As part of this, he has visited six of the ten NASA field centers and has met many of the public outreach personnel at NASA, which has been a great opportunity to bring the best of NASA to his classroom.
 In 2009 he completed a Research Fellowship at the Chemical Heritage Foundation in Philadelphia, PA which was sponsored by the American Section of the Société de Chimie Industrielle.
 He researched Greek matter theories; photographed many rare books on the history of alchemy, early chemistry, and medieval technology; and toured science museums and mining sites across the country.
 His experiences during this fellowship have been documented here at the Elements Unearthed site.

 In the fall of 2004, the media design students at MATC embarked on a new challenge: to tell the history of Utah’s AM radio stations.
 Working with a local media producer, they interviewed 25 current and former Utah disc jockeys about their days in AM radio in the 1950s through 1970s.
 They scanned photos brought in by the DJs, created animations, and edited hours and hours of video footage down into a two hour documentary that aired on Salt Lake City’s PBS station, KUED, in 2007.